Who do you think you are? Speaking of identity…25th August 2020

 Jack with my grandfather Colin and his sister Shirley in 1930.

 The only evidence for Jack’s father’s name that I could lay my hands on was Jack’s marriage certificate (above).
 His parents are listed as John Wright and Beatrice Packwood.
-Beatrice was easy enough to trace, and it is from her family that the hereditary middle name, Eaton, came through to the Wrights.
+Beatrice was easy enough to trace, and it is from her family that the hereditary middle name, Eaton, came through to the Wrights (used now over four generations).
 However, that left me chasing a John Wright (not an uncommon name), with an uncertain date and place of birth.

 Only my uncle could recall any vague family stories about John Wright.
 He was thought to have come from Ireland, or Scotland, or from Cumbria in England.
 The story followed that he was a ship’s captain, or perhaps a stowaway.

 Both John Wright and Jack appeared in the 1910 voter register for Western Australia, but only Jack was listed in 1916.
 A death notice in the Western Mail newspaper confirmed John Wright’s death in February 1915 and it appears that the widowed Beatrice married Charles Barnes in 1916.
 My father recalls meeting her when he was very young; despite being his great grandmother, he recalls that she was known to the family as Mrs Barnes.

 I attempted to find a marriage certificate of John Wright and Beatrice Packwood in both English and Australian records but came up empty handed.
 Trying my luck by searching for John Wright on any of the genealogical research websites, estimating a date of birth in 1850 +/- 10 years returned almost 90,000 results… Unless some sort of new evidence turned up, I had reached a brick wall.